Ying-Li5/Fakemon-Battle/README.md

 HOW TO PLAY:

-This is a PVP game:
+This is a PVP game where:
-    -Player One gets to be Pikachu
+Player One gets to be Pikachu
-    -Player Two gets to be Charmander
+Player Two gets to be Charmander

 Relatively easy, you just wanna beat your opponent.
 Attack damage are randomly generated with a the damage range of 1-10